d-ferro/d-ferro.github.io/_pages/about.md

 <h3 style="margin-top:20px;">Highlights</h3>

 <p style="font-size:.75em;">
-  A visual overview of representative findings from my works.
+  A visual overview of representative works.
   Click any figure or publication below to explore the corresponding PDF.
 </p>